 I’m in the process of studying for an English test for Immigration purposes.
 It’s not so much that I need to study to speak English (I’m a native English speaker of course, with English being my 2nd language) but more a case of me needing to get the hang of the test format.
-More importantly and my biggest struggle, is reading a piece of text and then answering questions around it.
+More importantly and my biggest struggle is reading a piece of text and then answering questions about it.
 Interpreting something, which has been written down and then giving my own viewpoint or a summary of the text, seems like the hardest thing to do as well.
 It’s the whole “processing of information” that is literally doing my head in!

 Firstly, I think it’s completely ridiculous that I have to prove my command of the English language to begin with (just venting).
 But, I shall comply for the sake of the process and because I know…I’m not more special than the next person who has to do the same test.

 I passed the IELTS test I done 2 weeks ago but scored lower than I had hoped for in the Reading component by .5!..Simply because I need a certain score to get the desired number of points, I am now being forced to re-do the exam and hope for the best.